sifat-ech/sifat-ech/README.md

 ## Hi there 👋👋, I'm Md.
 Safayet Ullah! <br><br>
-I am an undergraduate student at Rajshahi University of Engineering and Technology (RUET), studying Computer Science and Engineering (CSE).
-I have a passion for coding, problem-solving, and web development.
+Computer Science and Engineering graduate with a strong foundation in programming, software development, and problem-solving.
+Interested in web development and modern technologies, with a focus on using AI tools to build practical and creative solutions.
+Eager to learn, improve technical skills, and take on new challenges in a professional environment.

 ## 🌐 Socials: